 - b.
-After the 30-day notice time has expired, the Division will use the amount of the surety to issue refunds for students' prorated share of the prepaid, unearned tuition and fees paid by the student, or for the implementation of a train-out for the students of the school. - c.
-If surety exceeds the amount necessary to satisfy section 11.b of this rule, the remainder may be retained by the Division within the Colorado Department of Higher Education as reimbursement up to the amount of any actual administrative costs incurred by the division that are associated with the school closure and documented as such.
+After the 30-day notice time has expired, the Division will use the amount of the surety to issue refunds for students' prorated share of the prepaid, unearned tuition and fees paid by the student, or for the implementation of a train-out for the students of the school, - c.
+If surety exceeds the amount necessary to satisfy Rule IV.E.11.b., the remainder may be retained by the Division within the Colorado Department of Higher Education as reimbursement up to the amount of any actual administrative costs incurred by the division that are associated with the school closure and documented as such.